jee00609/AWS_Foundational/개념 모음/Amazon S3.md

 A company is looking for a way to encrypt data stored on Amazon S3.
 Which AWS managed service can be used to help to accomplish this?

 -> AWS Key Management Service (AWS KMS)

+### NO.286
+Which of the following services has a primarily encryption-related purpose?

+-> AWS Key Management Service (AWS KMS)